 Professor Agüeros is a recipient of an NSF CAREER award and of the Presidential Early Career Award for Scientists and Engineers (PECASE), and he has won Columbia University's Lenfest Distinguished Faculty Award, its Presidential Teaching Award for Faculty, and its Faculty Service Award.
 He is also the founding director of Columbia's Bridge to the Ph.D.
 Program in STEM.
 Professor Agüeros was selected as a Fellow of the American Astronomical Society in 2023.

-In 2022-23, Professor Agüeros will be a U.S. Department of State Fulbright Scholar in Bordeaux, France.
+In 2022-23, Professor Agüeros was a U.S. Department of State Fulbright Scholar and was hosted by the Laboratoire d'astrophysique de Bordeaux, in France.

 low-mass stars, time-domain astronomy, and the late stages of stellar evolution, especially white dwarfs